onqtam/headjack/docs/why/1_MEDIA.md

 >
 > Morpheus: That you are a slave, Neo.
 Like everyone else you were born into bondage.
 Into a prison that you cannot taste or see or touch.
 A prison for your mind." - [Morpheus, The Matrix](https://www.goodreads.com/quotes/3861325-morpheus-the-matrix-is-everywhere-it-is-all-around-us)

+> "Just like economic marketplaces, the speech marketplace contains cartels and players with special privileges." - [The Marketplace of Ideas is Rigged, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-marketplace-of-ideas-is-rigged#:~:text=Just%20like%20economic%20marketplaces%2C%20the%20speech%20marketplace%20contains%20cartels%20and%20players%20with%20special%20privileges.)

+> "What’s so fascinating about the marketplace of ideas (especially as it relates to media) is that there’s such little variance between different media companies.
+[Marc Andreessen](https://twitter.com/pmarca) recently joked in this [interview](https://niccolo.substack.com/p/the-dubrovnik-interviews-marc-andreessen) that it’s really a “marketplace of idea.”
+The intellectual monoculture was a shock to him, because in a well-functioning marketplace, you’d have differentiated products." - [The Marketplace of Ideas is Rigged, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-marketplace-of-ideas-is-rigged#:~:text=What%E2%80%99s%20so%20fascinating,have%20differentiated%20products.)

+> "True ideas don’t always beat untrue ideas.
+Fit ideas beat unfit ideas.
+Truth is sometimes fit, but other times not." - [The Marketplace of Ideas is Rigged, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-marketplace-of-ideas-is-rigged#:~:text=But%20true%20ideas%20don%E2%80%99t%20always%20beat%20untrue%20ideas.%20Fit%20ideas%20beat%20unfit%20ideas.%20Truth%20is%20sometimes%20fit%2C%20but%20other%20times%20not.)

+> "The health of a civil society hinges on making dangerous, bad, and stupid ideas unfit for those who spread them.
+Even libertarian economists admit there are market failures in free market economies, so the marketplace of ideas should be no different.
+>
+> Our marketplace of ideas is indeed flawed.
+It’s heavily regulated, participants have no skin in the game, and, even when it does exist, the best ideas don’t always win." - [The Marketplace of Ideas is Rigged, by Erik Torenberg](https://eriktorenberg.substack.com/p/the-marketplace-of-ideas-is-rigged#:~:text=The%20health%20of,don%E2%80%99t%20always%20win.)

 > "People will come to love their oppression, to adore the technologies that undo their capacities to think." - [Aldous Huxley](https://www.azquotes.com/quote/1144899)

 > "If you eat, invest, and think according to what the ‘news’ advocates, you’ll end nutritionally, financially, and morally bankrupt." - [Naval Ravikant](https://twitter.com/navalbot/status/1422648752691683331)